membraneframework-labs/guide/chapter2/testing.md

 In order to simplify things and make the test easier to maintain and modify, we propose the following solution:

 - Create a sample file for the element under test.
 As an example, for the AAC decoder we'll use a very simple AAC audio file
 - Create a known output as a reference file.
-For example, we save raw audio frames as the reference output for our AAC Decoder
+For example, we save raw audio frames as the reference output for our AAC Decoder. **Note**: This may not always be the best solution since most encoders produce a non-deterministic output for the same input
 - Use the input file and reference file as sources of truth for your tests

 ## Running tests